 - I change

 Some have said that rigidly following such a structure can stifle creativity, and John Yorke does not disagree.
-During a discussion with our Storytelling for Screen students, John said:
+During a discussion with our Story for Screenwriting students, John said:

 ‘If you approach it as structure first, then your writing will be flat, plain, and derivative.
 What’s fascinating is that good writers who reject archetypal structure write perfect structure anyway, because they can’t not.’

 So how might this underlying story structure emerge in factual TV?

 If we were making a documentary set in the African savannah, and had captured footage of a lion preying on an antelope we might structure it something like this:

 - We are introduced to a pride of lions, with cubs that have never hunted before.
 Food is scarce and they are hungry.
 This is their ‘call to action’.